DavidNWiley/Congressional_District_DB/README.md

 # Congressional_District_DB
-Creating and initializing a basic database structure using SQL in MySQL Workbench.
+## David Wiley

+This is a simple database created and structured using MySQL in MySQL Workbench.
+The data itself is not available as I was connected to a private server with that data.
+The SQL code reflects the server of which the data is pulled from.